RayHightower/jekyll-trade/_services/2_due_diligence.md

 title: Easier Due Diligence
 image: /assets/img/services/01.jpg
 icon: /assets/img/icons/layer-group-solid.svg
-description: If there’s a due diligence document that you don’t have, we can still explore your deal.
-Maybe we can use our models or experience to fill in the gaps.
+description: Are you missing a detailed breakdown of income/expenses or other documents?
+We can help.
+For example, sometimes we can use our models and experience to fill in the gaps.
 ---

 <div class="row">